The F-signature Function on the Ample Cone: Continuity of the -signature function

 \begin{proof}[Proof of \autoref{colon}] The first inclusion in (\ref{colon}) follows from \autoref{inclusion} by taking $D_1 = mnbL$ and $D_2 = mnbH $.
 The second inclusion follows from \autoref{factorization} and the second part of \autoref{inclusion}, by taking $D_1 = mb(nL+H)$ and $D_2$ to be the effective divisor corresponding to $ d \in H^{0}(mnL -mbH)$.
 Hence, we get

-where in the second-last step, we just rearrange terms of the sum, and in the last step use the triangle inequality again.
+where in the second-last step, we rearrange the terms of the sum, and in the last step use the triangle inequality again.
 This completes the proof of the lemma. \end{proof}

+To complete the proof of \autoref{ampledifference}, we need the following lemma about the Lipschitz continuity of the volume function.
+We record a quick proof for ample classes that works for any algebraically closed field, and in any characteristic:

+\begin{lem} \cite[Theorem 2.2.44]{LazarsfeldPositivity1} Let $X$ be a projective variety of dimension $d$ over $k$.
+Fix a norm $\| \, \|$ on the real N\'eron-Severi space.
+Then, there exists a positive constant $C>0$ such that for any two real \emph{ample} classes $\xi$ and $\xi^\prime$, we have: